 Something Special: The Polenta with Grilled Vegetables is a perfect choice for just the right amount of food after enjoying one of those big bowls of soup.
 The price is around $8.
 The polenta was creamy and light, paired with marinated and grilled peppers, squash, onions, and mushrooms.
 I really enjoyed this dish and would order it again.

 Noteworthy: El Oasis’s chicken is stuffed with spinach and goat cheese, grilled perfectly and served on a bed of pureed sweet potatoes, accompanied by peas (which are hard to find in Boquete).
 This entree is both scrumptious and affordable, with a price tag around $12.

 Best Part of the Meal: El Oasis’ beautiful gardens are free of charge to explore and photograph!
 I could not even begin to estimate how many different types of gorgeous flowers and trees inhabit the gardens, plus there is a flowing koi pond, too.
 The restaurant is part of the El Oasis Hotel, beaming with country charm, as you can see from the pictures.

 Bonus: El Oasis’s soups are the best in Boquete; they should actually just make the soups for all the restaurants because many charges double the price and they are not half as flavorful.
 I tried the heavenly roasted red pepper soup for lunch, and the rich and satisfying cream of corn and culis of sofrito creole (with a huge langoustine in the middle) for dinner.
 The soup is $5.50 per huge bowl.

-Something Unique– My appetizer was something I could not pronounce,but basically was a terrine with layered mashed potatoes, meat with roasted vegetables that was incredibly sweet, topped with whipped butternut squash, which cut down on some of the sweetness.
-It was absolutely delicious, both sweet and tangy, and I would love to have the recipe.
+Something Unique– My appetizer was something I could not pronounce, but basically was a terrine with layered mashed potatoes, meat with roasted vegetables that was incredibly sweet, topped with whipped butternut squash, which cut down on some of the sweetness.
+It was absolutely delicious, both sweet and tangy.
+I would love to have the recipe.
 As you can see, the presentation is impressive!

-What Needs Improvement: I would enjoy the soup to be served with a piece of bread or a roll would a nice accompaniment for the soup.
+What Needs Improvement: Offering diners a loaf of bread or a roll would a nice accompaniment for the soup.
 El Oasis also needs updated social media and a menu on their website.

 My Rating Scale 1 (lowest) to 10 (highest)= 9 1/2 (for food, service, AND value)